2 Sophia University Junior College Division

 The student support system has been further enhanced by the establishment of Sophia Campus Support Scholarship for Single-parent Students in AY2019.

 From AY2020, the national higher education study support system has been put into full operation, and the tuition and admission fees are exempted along with the Japan Student Services Organization scholarship.
+From AY2023 onwards, due to the decrease in the number of students, the number of recipients of the national higher education study support system has also decreased.

 2-3-2 Percentage of students registered in an extracurricular student organization

 Despite the increasing trend in the number of new enrollees, the number of students joining extracurricular student organizations has decreased, in line with the drop in the number of organizations.
 A large number of new organizations were established every year, but failed to continue to exist, because many of them could not find successors to manage the organization, resulting in a decreasing number of organizations.
 Long-established organizations are also being dissolved because of shrinking membership.
-The number of students joining organizations has been also decreasing since AY2017, but it seems that there are students who belong to organizations outside of the Division and students who are active mainly in volunteer activities.
+The number of students joining organizations has also been decreasing since AY2017, but it seems that there are students who belong to organizations outside of the Division and students who are active mainly in volunteer activities.

 2-3-3 Service Learning

-• College Friend: Giving support for Japanese language learning and subjects study for children related to foreign countries at public elementary and junior high schools in the City of Hadano.
+- Community Friend: Giving support for Japanese language learning and subjects study for children and citizens related to foreign countries at local public facilities.

-• Community Friend: Giving support for Japanese language learning and subjects study for local children and citizens related to foreign countries at our college or community centers.
+- College Friend: Giving support for Japanese language learning and subjects study for children related to foreign countries at public elementary and junior high schools in the City of Hadano.

-• Kids English Friend: Reading English picture books to infants at the Hadano City Library or other places.
+- Kids English Friend: Reading English picture books to infants at the Hadano City Library or other places.

 2-4 Career Options